zorah/zorah.github.io/_pages/teaching_open.md

 - your CV
 - a description of experience you have with handling 3D data
 - names of people in the computer vision chair you have worked with before
+- any questions/constraints you have that you want to clear before doing the programming task

+I will then send you a small programming task related to 3D geometry processing (no prior knowledge required) which you have a week to solve.
+Afterwards we have a meeting where we will discuss your solution, I will ask some questions about Bachelor level math or data structure topics to make sure you have the needed background knowledge, and I give you a more detailed overview over the project(s).

 ## Available Projects